makinacorpus/makina-slides/python/inflence-on-js/blog_post.rst

 Background
 ==========

-In 2006, Brendan Eich, creator of JavaScript, wrote this `in the EcmaScript wiki <http://wiki.ecmascript.org/doku.php?id=discussion:iterators_and_generators#iterators_and_generators>`_:
+In 2006, Brendan Eich, creator of JavaScript, wrote this `in the ECMAScript wiki <http://wiki.ecmascript.org/doku.php?id=discussion:iterators_and_generators#iterators_and_generators>`_:

   Given the years of development in Python and similarities to ECMAScript in application domains and programmer communities, we would rather follow than